Rennes-les-Bains

 Rennes-les-Bains ([ʁɛn le bɛ̃]; Los Banhs de Rènnas) is a commune in the Aude department in southern France.

 Bathers have enjoyed the natural hot spring waters for thousands of years - they are still used today as a cure for rheumatism and certain skin problems.
 Today, it is a modern thermal spa with the latest equipment.
 Due to a microbe found in the piping of the old baths they have been closed and a new hospital built which gets its water from another source.
 Due to its enormous popularity the 'Bains Forts', an old 'lavoir' where young people have bathed for the last 40 years, have been cemented in and closed indefinitely.
 This event has led some to rename Rennes-les-Bains, Rennes-sans-Bains.

 Geography

 Rennes-les-Bains is located in the valley of the River Sals, 48 km from Carcassonne, 20 km from Limoux, and 3 km from Rennes-le-Château.

 History

 The origins of Rennes-les-Bains go back to Antiquity.
 Archaeological artifacts indicate that the spa was at one time popular with the Roman colony in Colonia Narbo Martius (Narbonne).

 Traditionally the serving doctor of the village is also the historian.
-As of 2007 the current doctor is Dr André Authier who has written one book and co-authored another on "thermalisme".